MeinzBeur/Yen-2022/Rcode-microbiology.md

 -   Differential abundance analysis using ANCOM-BC and ALDEx2
 -   Supplementary figures

+The script is written so that the code of any section can be run once the “Preparation of the data” section has been run.

 ## Preparation of the data

 The data used here can be downloaded from the Github repository, and